CallumWalton/obsidian-node/CNC_BLUEPRINT.md

 - Strong passwords for all administrative accounts
 - Regular security updates and patches
 - Backup and disaster recovery procedures tested
 - Network access restricted to authorized personnel only
 - Multi-factor authentication enabled for all admin access

+**For emergency recovery, maintain offline backups of critical configuration files and access credentials.**
+- Network access restricted to authorized personnel only
+- Multi-factor authentication enabled for all admin access